videojs/video.js/docs/guides/tech.md

 Playback Technology refers to the specific browser or plugin technology used to play the video or audio.
 When using HTML5, the playback technology is the video or audio element.
-When using Flash and the [videojs-flash project](http://github.com/videojs/videojs-flash), the playback technology is the specific Flash player used, e.g. Flowplayer, YouTube Player, video-js.swf, etc. (not just "Flash").
+When using Flash and the [videojs-flash project](http://github.com/videojs/videojs-flash) (which was builtin to Video.js prior to Video.js 6), the playback technology is the specific Flash player used, and in most cases that will be [video-js-swf](https://github.com/videojs/video-js-swf).
 This could also include Silverlight, Quicktime, or any other plugin that will play back video in the browser, as long as there is an API wrapper written for it.

 Essentially we're using HTML5 and plugins only as video decoders, and using HTML and JavaScript to create a